rithmschool/react_curriculum/Unit-02/01-react_router.md

 So far all of our react applications have been composed of a few components.
 As our applications grow, we will need to change the components on the page.
 Often the changes happen because of a link that was clicked or because of data that has been submitted.

-Any client side (javascript) application that has lots of different pages and transitions that happen entirely on the client side is called a __single page applicaiton__.
-To make a single page application well, the user should feel like the page still functions just like a standard server based web app.
+Any client-side (JavaScript) application that has lots of different pages and transitions that happen without refreshing the page or rendering a new HTML file from the server is called a __single-page applicaiton__.
+To make a single-page application well, the user should feel like the page still functions just like a standard server-based web app.
 Specifically, the browser back button should still work.
 Adding a bookmark to a specific page should still work.
 Even the first page load should essentially work the same way (we'll talk more about this one later).

 #### HTML 5 History API

-So if javascript is doing all of the changes to the page, how can the browser back button still work?
+So if JavaScript is doing all of the changes to the page, how can the browser back button still work?
 The answer is the HTML 5 history API.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/API/History_API) has a good intro to history.
 Assume you are on a site with the following url: `https://www.example.com`.
 In your javascript you can change the history:

 ```js
 // We can store some data we care about here